 - Radical perineal prostatectomy: In this operation, the surgeon makes the cut in the skin between the anus and scrotum (the perineum).

-Is there a treatment for scars?
+Is there a cure for scars after cancer treatment?

 There isn’t a treatment that can remove scars completely, but there are some things that may help reduce them or improve their feel and appearance.